Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Introduction

-With the help of the aforementioned approximation results for $p$-variate $(\beta,C)$-smooth functions, \cite{bauer2019deep, schmidt2020nonparametric, kohler2021rate} demonstrated the benefits of using deep neural networks in nonparametric regression.
+\cite{bauer2019deep, schmidt2020nonparametric, kohler2021rate} further demonstrated the benefits of using deep neural networks in nonparametric regression.
 In particular, \cite{schmidt2020nonparametric, kohler2021rate} showed that a deep ReLU neural network can be adaptive to the intrinsic low-dimension structure of the regression function, which empowers it to circumvent the curse of dimensionality.
-To be specific, if the regression function is a composition of $t$-variate $(\beta, C)$-smooth functions with $(\beta, t) \in \mathcal{P}$, then the deep ReLU neural network least squares estimator $\hat{m}$ with an appropriate choice of depth and width will achieve a convergence rate of where $C$ is a constant independent of $n$.
+To be specific, if the regression function is a composition of $t$-variate $(\beta, C)$-smooth functions with $(\beta, t) \in \mathcal{P}$, then the deep ReLU neural network least squares estimator $\hat{m}$ with an appropriate choice of depth and width will achieve a convergence rate of

+where $C$ is a constant independent of $n$.
 When all the dimension-adjusted smoothnesses $(\beta/t)$ are not small, i.e., each composition in $m^*$ either has a small dimension $t$ or has a large degree of smoothness $\beta$, the rate of convergence will be fast even when $p$ is large.
 Moreover, unlike the previous estimators that need to be aware of the hierarchical composition structure beforehand, such a neural network estimator only needs to know the constant $\gamma^*$ in advance.
-Furthermore, \cite{schmidt2020nonparametric} showed that it also attains the minimax optimal convergence rate for this class of composition functions up to logarithmic factors.
+These results explain why neural network can outperform many other methods in a wide range of real-world applications because many laws in nature and human societies admit certain low-dimensional composition structures \citep{dahmen2022compositional}, for example, natural language \citep{partee1984compositionality}.